HIV and cardiovascular disease

 In the first two decades of the HIV epidemic the biomedical focus was to prevent and treat life-threatening infections.
 However, now that effective antiretroviral therapy (ART) is widely available in high-income countries, deaths from life-threatening infections are uncommon.
-As a result, HIV positive people are living longer.
+As a result, HIV-positive people are living longer.
 As they get older, people with HIV become vulnerable to all the complications brought on by ageing—this includes CVD.

 In addition to this, ongoing HIV infection, particularly if left untreated, can increase the risk of CVD.
-This happens because the ongoing replication of HIV in your body causes your immune system to be in a continuous state of inflammation.
+This happens because the ongoing replication of HIV in your body causes your immune system to be in a continuous state of high-level inflammation.
 Over the long-term, continuous inflammation releases chemical messengers called cytokines that harm the body, damaging and degrading tissues.

-Not only does HIV-related inflammation damage the immune system and other organ-systems, it also accelerates the ageing of blood vessels.
+Not only does HIV-related inflammation injure the immune system and other organ-systems, it also accelerates the ageing of blood vessels.
 The use of ART greatly decreases HIV-related inflammation.
 Indeed, studies have found that people who stop taking ART have a greatly increased risk for heart attacks and stroke.
 However, even in the setting of low or undetectable viral load, low-level inflammation triggered by HIV infection may continue to slowly affect organs and blood vessels, but at a much lower level than before.
-Over the long-term, this inflammation may heighten the risk for CVD in HIV positive people.
+Over the long-term, this inflammation may heighten the risk for CVD in HIV-positive people.

 Finally, abnormal levels of lipids (fatty substances in the blood), such as triglycerides and cholesterol, particularly high levels of so-called “bad” cholesterol (LDL-C) and low levels of so-called “good” cholesterol (HDL-C) increase the risk for CVD.
 Some medicines used to treat HIV infection or other complications in people living with HIV can increase lipid levels in the blood.